Command Line Interface

 deps

-Analyze device tree dependencies
+Analyze and visualize device tree include dependencies.

 Usage